Are summer hours good for businesses working remotely?

 Do I have to pay full salary during summer hours?

 The answer to this question depends on the way wages are paid, the structure of the summer hours schedule, and your employment contracts.
-For salaried employees not on an hourly wage, summer hours would have no impact.
+For salaried employees not on an hourly wage, summer hours often have no impact on pay.
 For hourly employees, fewer hours may lead to lower paychecks.

 Some businesses, however, will structure summer hours so that employees work longer hours but increase the number of days away from the workplace.
 In this case, the pay would be the same except when or if certain overtime requirements apply.